SummittDweller/docksal-d6-starter/README.md

 #### Legacy Site GIT issues
 If you pulled your legacy site into /docroot you now have a git project in a git project.
 You may want to add /docroot to the .gitignore of the drude-d6-starter project.
 If you love pain and mental anquish you can do something with git submodules.

+## What's next?

+This project just begs for an init script.
+A normal drude init can re-provision the whole machine.
+Since `drush site-install` doesn't work in d6 there's still going to be a manual install, but post install there's a ton of repetitive stuff that gets done on a migration-source site.
+If anybody has any bright ideas...